kid1carus/AppleWatchFaces/readme.md

 1. **Does this work on WatchOS6 beta ?**

-Not really, current known issues:
+Not very well depending on the veta version.
+Current known issues:
     1. May not install to watch (b3)
     2. May not sync faces properyl (b2)
     3. Will show digital time in upper right corner (all betas)